ufko-org/wapp/README.md

 hello_world function in your projects and you expect not to change it frequently, you can place it right here :)

-	If you use it for writing a web application, you can put all the code that would normally be in, for example, `index.cgi`, into `app.tcl`, and then `index.cgi` only contains:
+	If you use Wapp for writing a web application, you can put all the code that would normally be in, for example, `index.cgi`, into `app.tcl`, and then `index.cgi` only contains: